 An Idea for Their Business

-If you read any sales books, they’ll all say the same thing: Give a gift and you will make a connection that has a real chance of prospering.
-So in your email, give a suggestion as to how you can help their business; call it giving them a personal coming attractions.
+If you read any sales books, they all say the same thing: Give a gift and you’ll make a connection that has a real chance of prospering.
+So in your email, give a suggestion as to how you can help their business; call it giving them a personal coming attraction.
 This peaks the receiver’s interest and will hopefully continue the conversation.
 A great example:

 “I was thinking about your book; have you ever considered trying to pitch it to pet-friendly hotels?
 I may have some contacts related to this if you’re interested.”

-If you have an idea but you’re not able to help, suggest it anyway, especially if you know someone you can refer them to.
-This will show that you are professional and that you are realistically trying to help the person, even if you cannot profit from their needs.
+If you have an idea, but you’re not able to help, suggest it anyway, especially if you know someone you can refer them to.
+This will show that you’re professional and that you are realistically trying to help the person, even if you can’t profit from their needs.

 An Action Item

 Don’t let it end at just an email that can be passed by; give them something to do in response.
 Suggest a time and date to meet up again and do a face-to-face follow-up, or ask a simple question for them to answer.
 This will make sure your message isn’t ignored, and shows you want to connect further.
 Sometimes (and even I have this moment) you hand over a business card and wonder if it will even be worth the paper it’s made of.
 With an action item, you show that you’re a profitable and positive connection with initiative.